European Foundation

 • an informal caregivers providing homecare to a person with severe disability or to a person older than 80 years of age and not receiving care allowance,

-• a person who reached 62 years of age not later than in May 2022 and receives pensions (such as retirement, early retirement, widow/widower, disability pension) or
+• a person who reached 62 years of age not later than in May 2022 and does not receive pensions (such as retirement, early retirement, widow/widower, disability pension) or

 • a person whose social insurance was paid by the state in May 2022 due to his/her care of a child with long-term adverse health condition aged from six years to 18 years.